customerio/fairway/README.markdown

 ## Consuming messages from a queue

-Once you have messages on a queue, you'd like to pull them off an perform some processing on each message:
+Once you have messages on a queue, you can pull them off and process them:

     connection = Fairway::Connection.new
     queue      = Fairway::Queue.new(connection, "myqueue")

-    queue.pull
+    message    = queue.pull

-Behind the scenes, we're using a round-robin strategy to ensure equal weighting of any facets which contain messages.
+Behind the scenes, fairway uses a round-robin strategy to ensure equal weighting of any facets which contain messages.

-If there are no messages in any facets of the queue, `queue.pull` will return `nil`.
+If there are no messages in any facets, `queue.pull` will return `nil`.

 ## Channeling messages